sashikanth1994/website/_posts/2011-07-26-experiences-with-kobo-and-odk-in-bolivia.md

 The enumerators reported that it was not intimidating and that the technology didn’t even elicit comment from most of those who were surveyed.
 I would argue that using the cell for voice recording would have been less intimidating than a traditional voice recording device — I might try to work that out for my next trip.

 I completed qualitative focus groups and interviews without the use of ODK and KoBo for this trip.
 However, I think that the tools have endless possibilities for qualitative data collection.
-When I return to Bolivia it is possible that I may use them for photo voice/photo essays, voice/video recording, more extensive mapping, etc. I’ll keep you posted.”</em>
+When I return to Bolivia it is possible that I may use them for photo voice/photo essays, voice/video recording, more extensive mapping, etc. I’ll keep you posted.”

 Do you have an ODK story you’d like to share with the community?
 Send it to [contact@opendatakit.org](mailto:contact@opendatakit.org).